effacestudios/PrayersTiming/README.md

 # PrayersTiming
-Get Prayer Timing According to Your City Name Using Aladhan.com API with C#
+Get Prayer Timing According to Your City Name Using Aladhan.com API with C# (Console Application)